Introducing our Nachusa Ecosystem Restoration Scientist!

 About Grassland Restoration Network blog

-Bill Kleiman publishes this blog.
-Bill's daytime job is manager of Nachusa Grasslands.
+Bill Kleiman, Julianne Mason, and Mike Saxton publish this blog.
+Bill's daytime job is director of Nachusa Grasslands with The Nature Conservancy.
+Julianne works for the Forest Preserve District of Will County.
+Mike Saxton works for the Missouri Botanical Garden at their Shaw Nature Reserve.
 We are looking for guest authors on various topics of grassland habitat restoration.
-Contact me with your ideas or drafts.
+Contact us with your ideas.

 This entry was posted in Uncategorized.
 Bookmark the permalink.